-- Please consult the individual modules for applicable prerequisites. - All prescribed modules are compulsory; no elective module may be substituted for a compulsory module. - A minimum of at least 120 credits must be obtained, 90 from compulsory modules and 30 from the research component. - The Econometrics programme is a one-year programme, and, therefore, students cannot fail any modules.
+A minimum of least 120 credits must be obtained, 90 from compulsory modules and 30 from the research component.

+Please consult the alphabetical list of modules for applicable module prerequisites.

+The Economics programme is a one year programme, and, therefore, students cannot fail any modules.
 Failure of any module will lead to expulsion from the programme.